-The Electric Division is building the DUT20 from the ground up.
-We start with designing in September and production starts in February.
-Together with all the departments, we are able to build a high-tech electric Formula car.
-The skills of each member compliment the team, all parts working harmoniously and efficiently during 8 months to assemble the perfect performance machine.
-This year we are focussing on high-speed lateral performance.
+This year our team is building the DUT23 from the ground up.
+We started with designing in September and production starts in January.
+With joint effort from all the departments, we are able to build a high-tech electric Formula car.
+The skills of each member contribute to the success of the team.
+Within 8 months we make sure all parts perform to spec and work well together, this enables us to create the ultimate performance machine.

 After the DUT17 showed its potential throughout the season, it was up to the DUT18 to translate this potential into further results.
 It lived up to expectations by winning Formula Student East, before running into unfortunate issues that put us out of contention in Austria and Germany.
 Besides a complete overhaul of the aerodynamic design, the team also spent a lot of resources on improving in the static events, resulting in a world record 317 out of 325 points at Formula Student Germany!

 With the DUT17, the team decided to focus not only on maximising the potential of the car, but also ensuring that our drivers are actually able to consistently achieve this peak performance.
 A strong emphasis was placed on ergonomics and driver feedback, leading to a powerful combination of man and machine.
 Add to that our signature 14.5' wheels, a redesigned aero kit and overall design evolution, and the DUT17 truly becomes a car to remember.

 Taking it Laterally

 The intricate aerodynamics that featured on our last few cars have been taken to a new level with the DUT16.
 This car produces so much downforce that we were able to achieve 3.5 G's while cornering, about as much as a GP2 car!
 We won formula student Spain with this incredible machine, which also continued the theme of a lightweight design and advanced wheel integrated motors.

 Back on Top